Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The consequences of a low-fat diet
+Consequences of a low fat diet

-Some athletes, especially those who train for endurance, tend to increase carbohydrate intake from fat to increase glycogen stores.
-In any case, diets with a low fat content may not meet the requirements for the growth and development of young athletes and the energy needs of endurance indicators.
-In addition, nutrition with a low fat content for a long time can contribute to the development of athletes deficiency of essential fatty acids and fat-soluble vitamins.
+Some athletes, especially endurance athletes, seek to increase carbohydrate intake at the expense of fat to increase glycogen stores.
+In either case, low-fat diets may not meet the growth and developmental demands of young athletes and the energy demands of endurance performance.
+In addition, low-fat diets over long periods of time may contribute to the development of essential fatty acid and fat-soluble vitamin deficiencies in athletes.